 The Carbon River Corridor is home to one of the last inland old-growth rainforests in Western Washington, supporting Douglas fir, Western hemlock, and Western red cedar forest ecosystems.
 Diverse habitats throughout the valley are home to threatened and endangered species including Chinook salmon, Sockeye salmon, Steelhead salmon, Bull trout, Northern spotted owl, and the Marbled murrelet.
+Forest management activities in the area, reduce fire risk, support local lumber mills and create jobs.

 Important not only for its natural resources, the Carbon River Corridor also has a rich cultural and economic legacy.
-An integral part of the Puyallup, Nisqually, Muckleshoot, and Squaxin Tribes ancestral homelands, this river valley supported hunting, fishing, seasonal villages, and places to commune for personal and spiritual insight.
+An integral part of the Puyallup, Nisqually, Muckleshoot, and Squaxin Tribes ancestral homelands, this river valley supported hunting, fishing, temporary villages, and places to commune for personal and spiritual insight.
 Small towns emerged with the displacement of native populations and the advent of logging and mining.
 Still present are remnants of coke ovens, rail beds and sandstone walls which recall long abandoned townsites such as Fairfax and Manley Moore.
 While resource extraction has decreased as an economic driver, remaining small towns such as Wilkeson and Carbonado are working to adjust to a new tourism-based economy.
-Forest management activities in the area, including timber harvesting and forest management activities, continue to play an important role in the local economy, reducing fire risk and creating jobs.
+Forest management activities in the area, including timber harvesting and fire management activities, continue to play an important role in the local economy, reducing fire risk and creating jobs.